ShaneM123/hism-server-v2/README.md

 <h1><code>HISM</code></h1>
   <strong>An Inventory management system for neighbourhoods during a crisis: <a href="https://github.com/ShaneM123/hism">hism</a>.</strong>
   <p>
-  <strong> This is the backend server and database for Hism </strong>
+  <strong> This is the backend server and database for <a href="https://github.com/ShaneM123/hism">Hism</a> </strong>
+<p>!
+Hism is still in development. location tracking and frontend design are still in progress !</p>

-<p> There are two ways to run this server, either build it yourself or use the docker container to do the lifting for you</p>
+<p> There are two ways to run this server, either build it yourself or use the docker container to do the lifting for you </p>
 <h2> Via Docker: </h2>
 <p>Make sure Docker is installed.
 Then go to the project folder and type the follow command: </p>
 <p><code>docker build . --tag hism:v01</code>  </p>